 I work Integratively, so draw upon a number of different approaches.
 All of which I have used and experienced for myself.
-These include a Person centered approach, Inner child work, Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Compassion Focused Therapy (CFT), Motivational Interviewing, Trauma Informed approaches and others.
+These include Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Compassion Focused Therapy (CFT), Motivational Interviewing, Trauma Informed approaches and others.

 The process once we’re

 I usually suggest that we do an initial 6 sessions, then we can check in together after that and decide what is best for you from there.

 What’s my experience?